-Having a disability should never mean that you cannot live a full and active life.
-Indeed, the whole point of mobility aids, like powered wheelchairs and scooters, is to regain the freedom and independence that might otherwise have been lost because of difficulty walking.
+Having a mobility scooter should not mean you cannot live a full and active life.
+The point of mobility aids is to regain independence and freedom that could have been lost or reduced due to difficulty walking.

-Most people with a disability will still need to travel to other towns, or even other countries, for a variety of reasons, the most obvious of these being for work, to visit relatives and going on holiday.
-There have been huge improvements made in providing access for wheelchair and mobility scooter users in EU countries and globally, although there is still a long way to go and sometimes your journey will require considerably more planning if you intend to take your scooter with you.
+Most people with a disability will still need to travel to other towns, across the country and even abroad for the reasons we have mentioned above – for work, seeing family or holidays.
+There have been huge improvements made in providing access for wheelchair and mobility scooter users in the UK, EU countries and globally, though there is still a long way to go.
+When bringing a mobility scooter with you, the journey may require more planning.

 What to consider when buying a mobility scooter

-Although there are no specific legal requirements to provide access for those travelling with mobility scooters on public transport, there is a Voluntary Code of Best Practice set out by the Confederation of Passenger Transport which covers participating bus and light rail companies.
-Many bus companies operate a permit scheme so that you can show a card to prove your vehicle fits their criteria.
-In general, for anyone travelling with a mobility scooter, again there are far fewer challenges using either a fully folding class 2 scooter or a powered ‘reference’ wheelchair which conforms to standard measurements, 700mm wide and 1200mm long.
+Although there are no legal requirements for transport companies to give access to those travelling with mobility scooters, the Confederation of Passenger Transport which covers bus and rail companies has a Code of Practice set out.
+Scooter users will be asked to take training sessions so they can easily manoeuvre on and off the bus.
+Bus companies then operate permit schemes so you can show a card, proving your vehicle fits their criteria.
+In general, for anyone travelling with a mobility scooter, again, there are far fewer challenges using either a fully folding class 2 scooter or a powered ‘reference’ wheelchair which conforms to the standard measurements of 700mm wide and 1200mm long.
 Small class 2 scooters up to 600mm wide and 1000mm long can usually be accommodated too.
 Ramps and lifts usually have a safe working limit of 300kg and if the total weight of scooter and rider exceeds this then it is unlikely you will be able to board.